Starting, establishing, and flourishing as an editorial freelancer

 - An editing practice assignment

-Premium level: personal feedback and coaching (limited to 20 students)
+Premium level: personal feedback and coaching (sold out)

 - Receive written feedback on each of your three editing assignments.
 Feedback will include an overview paragraph and 5 to 10 bullet points and/or margin comments (including responses to your comments), with tips on how to better phrase your feedback, establish author trust, and where you can improve your own editing skills.